 UNITAF was a moderate success.
 Most Somalis were being fed and there was a reasonable amount of law and order within the country.
 The United Nations was not satisfied.
 Besides the earlier ongoing missions, UNOSOM II was also entrusted with assisting the Somali people in rebuilding their economy and social and political life, re-establishing the country's institutional structure, achieving national political reconciliation, recreating a Somali State based on democratic governance and rehabilitating the country's economy and infrastructure.
 Force was authorized.
 The mission that started with feeding the Somali people and protecting food convoys had become one of building a new society.
 This is sometimes called "mission creep."
 That required the neutralization of the warlords, and would lead directly to the American military disaster popularly depicted in the book and movie "Blackhawk Down."

-directly to a PSYOP leaflet being prepared and dropped over
+PSYOP leaflet being prepared and dropped over

 Somali Militiamen on wreckage of Courage 53

 At 0200 on 25 September 1993, during a night reconnaissance mission over

 PFC Matthew K. Anderson, SGT Ferdinan C. Richardson, and SGT Eugene Williams were killed in the fiery crash.
 Chief Warrant Officer Dale Shrader the pilot, and Chief Warrant Officer Perry Alliman the co-pilot, survived the crash.